Intro: SimpleSumo- Educational Fighting Robots!

 Below is an Amazon affiliate shopping list for folks that want to DIY/experiment/upgrade without buying a kit from me.
 Note that there are many items listed as optional that are used for expansions or experiments as explained after the robot assembly steps.

 The wiring schematic that the following steps will follow is also attached to this step.
+Update: Added photos of top & bottom of two different common edge sensors so you can see the pinout even if you've already glue it down. :)

 If you choose not to use my store for your supplies you can try to shop for robot parts piecemeal using this guide to get you going.
 See attached "SimpleSumo Shopping List" Excel file or visit this google sheets page.
 (They contain the same info)